-When a report of Prohibited Sex Discrimination is made to SU, the Fair Practices Officer, or designee(s), will conduct a prompt initial assessment.
-The assessment, which typically consists of an initial meeting between the OIE and the Complainant, as well as OIE consultation with relevant SU officials, will determine whether the alleged conduct would present potential Prohibited Sex Discrimination under OIE jurisdiction and whether further OIE action is warranted based on the alleged conduct.
-In its initial assessment, the OIE will work with relevant SU officials to determine the risk of harm to the broader campus community and take steps necessary to address any risks, implement any Interim Measures, assess the nature and circumstances of the allegation, assess for pattern evidence or other similar conduct by the alleged Respondent, assess Complainant's expressed preference regarding resolution and any request for confidentiality, and assess whether the matter needs to be referred to the SUPD for timely warning notification under the Clery Act.
+When a report of Non-Sex Based Prohibited Discrimination is made to SU, the FPO or designee(s) will conduct a prompt initial assessment.
+The assessment, which typically consists of an initial meeting between the OIE and the Complainant, as well as OIE consultation with relevant SU officials, will determine whether the alleged conduct would present potential Non-Sex Based Prohibited Discrimination under OIE jurisdiction and whether further OIE action is warranted based on the alleged conduct.
+In its initial assessment, the OIE will work with relevant SU officials to determine the risk of harm to the broader campus community and take steps necessary to address any risks, implement any Interim Measures, assess the nature and circumstances of the allegation, assess for pattern evidence or other similar conduct by the Respondent, assess Complainant's expressed preference regarding resolution and any request for confidentiality, and assess whether the matter needs to be referred to the SUPD for timely warning notification under the Clery Act.

-If an initial assessment reveals that the OIE lacks jurisdiction over any alleged action, the OIE will, if warranted and available, forward the complaint to any appropriate body at SU for consideration and action.
+If an initial assessment reveals that the OIE lacks jurisdiction over any alleged action, the OIE will, if warranted and available, forward the complaint to any appropriate body at SU or, if appropriate, a third party outside of SU, for consideration and action.